The best practices learned from our partners enrich our own academic content and teaching methods.

 Academic partnerships based on the Erasmus University Charter and student exchange programs.

 At IESA we encourage our students to take advantage of our many academic partnerships, and to complete part of their program abroad.
-For the past 15 years, students in the Art Market department have also had the opportunity to participate in an exchange program with Sotheby’s Institute in London.

 These exchanges are the perfect opportunity for students to discover a new way of teaching, and to immerse themselves in a new culture.
 As internships form an integral part of IESA programs, students are also encouraged to complete part of their work experience in foreign companies in order to learn new professional skills and acquire different artistic perspectives.
 With the Erasmus University Charter, IESA has already formed partnerships with a range of schools and universities: The University of Applied Arts (Vienna), The International Business School (Budapest), Libera Università di Lingue e Comunicazione IULM (Milan), Insituto Politécnico de (Santarém), Reinwardt Academy (Amsterdam), International School of Law and Business (Vilnius), and many others.